-- Wave optics is the branch of optics that must be used when light interacts with small objects or whenever the wave characteristics of light are considered. - Wave characteristics are those associated with interference and diffraction.
+Wave optics is the branch of optics that must be used when light interacts with small objects or whenever the wave characteristics of light are horizontal plane

-- horizontally polarized the oscillations are in a horizontal plane - Huygens's principle every point on a wavefront is a source of wavelets that spread out in the forward direction at the same speed as the wave itself.
-The new wavefront is a line tangent to all of the wavelets incoherent waves have random phase relationships interference microscopes microscopes that enhance contrast between objects and background by superimposing a reference beam of light upon the light emerging from the sample optically active substances that rotate the plane of polarization of light passing through them order the integer m used in the equations for constructive and destructive interference for a double slit polarization microscope microscope that enhances contrast by utilizing a wave characteristic of light, useful for objects that are optically active polarized waves having the electric and magnetic field oscillations in a definite direction reflected light that is completely polarized light reflected at the angle of reflection $\theta{\rm b}$ , known as Brewster's angle thin film interference interference between light reflected from different surfaces of a thin film ultraviolet (UV) microscopes microscopes constructed with special lenses that transmit UV rays and utilize photographic or electronic techniques to record images unpolarized waves that are randomly polarized vertically polarized the oscillations are in a vertical plane the medium wavelength in a medium $\lambda_n = \lambda/n$ , where $\lambda$ is the wavelength in vacuum, and n is the index of refraction of
+Huygens's principle every point on a wavefront is a source of wavelets that spread out in the forward direction at the same speed as the wave itself.
+The new wavefront is a line tangent to all of the wavelets incoherent waves have random phase relationships

+- interference microscopes microscopes that enhance contrast between objects and background by superimposing a reference beam of light upon the light emerging from the sample - optically active substances that rotate the plane of polarization of light passing through them - order the integer m used in the equations for constructive and destructive interference for a double slit - phase-contrast microscope microscope utilizing wave interference and differences in phases to enhance contrast - polarization the attribute that wave oscillations have a definite direction relative to the direction of propagation of the wave - polarization microscope microscope that enhances contrast by utilizing a wave characteristic of light, useful for objects that are optically active - polarized waves having the electric and magnetic field oscillations in a definite direction - Rayleigh criterion two images are just resolvable when the center of the diffraction pattern of one is directly over the first minimum of the diffraction pattern of the other - reflected light that is completely polarized light reflected at the angle of reflection θ_b , known as Brewster's angle thin film interference interference between light reflected from different surfaces of a thin film ultraviolet (UV) microscopes microscopes constructed with special lenses that transmit UV rays and utilize photographic or electronic techniques to record images unpolarized waves that are randomly polarized vertically polarized the oscillations are in a vertical plane wavelength in a medium $\lambda_n = \lambda/n$, where λ is the wavelength in vacuum, and n is the index of refraction of the medium considered.